LiuqianC/Site_suitability/README.md

 <img src="Readme/Interface.png">

 2. Change the weight of factors:
-First, the user need to decide the geology factor's weight.
-When the user start to move the population slider, the geology slider will be locked.
-The transport slider will move automatically as the change of population to keep the sum of three weights equal to 1.
+First, users need to decide the geology factor's weight.
+When users start to move the population slider, the geology slider will be locked.
+The transport slider will move automatically as the change population to keep the sum of three weights equal to 1.
 <img src="Readme/SliderMove.png">

 3. Generate the site suitability image: